Association football tactics: Other considerations

-Defending at set pieces
+Defending set pieces

 Free-kicks from short range

-At free-kicks from short range, particularly when defending a direct free-kick, a wall of defensive players is lined up.
-The number of players who form the wall depends on the angle and distance from the goal, the opponent's assumed shooting skills, and the need to mark opponents to whom the ball might be passed.
-The wall is usually set up at the direction of the defending goalkeeper to block a direct shot at the near post.
-The goalkeeper is normally positioned nearer the far post.
-In order to increase the difficulty for the free-kick taker to kick the ball over the wall and into the goal it is common for the players in the wall to jump vertically when the kick is taken.
+A wall of defensive players is often used to defend free-kicks from short range, particularly direct free-kicks.
+The number of players in the wall depends on the angle and distance from the goal, the opponent's shooting skills, and the need to mark opponents to whom the ball might be passed.
+The wall, typically set up at the direction of the defending goalkeeper, is usually used to block a direct shot at the portion of the goal nearest to the free-kick taker, with the goalkeeper himself normally positioned to defend the rest of the goal.
+Defenders in the wall often jump vertically when the kick is taken to increase the height of the wall, with an additional defender lying on the ground behind the wall to prevent the free-kick from going under.

-Defending indirect free-kicks provides different difficulties for the defending team.
-The wall must be prepared to charge down the ball once it has been touched by the free-kick taker, and other defenders must be alert to the attacking team's practiced set-plays.
-Getting the ball over the wall and then to dip into the bottom corner is a superb strike.
+Indirect free-kicks often require additional considerations for the defending team, most notably the wall must be prepared to charge at the ball once it has been touched by the free-kick taker.

 Corner kicks and other crosses

-At corner kicks, and at direct free kick, indirect free kick or throw-ins that are likely to distribute a cross, most teams use man-on-man marking, even those which otherwise play zone defence.
-Each player is given an opponent to mark, in advanced football they usually have been assigned an opponent before the match.
-Substituting at the time of a defensive set piece is regarded as unwise, as play may be started before the substitute has come into marking position.
+On corner kicks, and on free kicks or throw-ins in which the attacking team is likely to distribute a cross, most teams use man-on-man defense, even those which otherwise play zone defence.
+In advanced football, defenders are usually assigned a specific opponent to mark before the match.
+Additionally, defensive substitutions in these situations is generally regarded as unwise, as play may be started before the substitute has come into marking position.

-A few teams use the tactic of gathering defenders on one line on corner kicks and similar situations, in effect giving them the responsibility for zones instead of particular opponents.
+Although not common, some teams do use zone defense on corner kicks and similar situations; this generally involves the defense gathering defenders on one line with minimal space between defenders for the attacking team to exploit.